sznicolas/brownie-testing-kintsugi/README.md

 My contract updated!
 ```
 You can add `-i` after `run` if you want to stay in the console after the deployment.
-You can also test locally before sending to Kintsugi by changing the `--network` value (development, mainnet-fork accordingly to your configuration)
+You can also test locally before sending to Kintsugi by changing the `--network` value (development, mainnet-fork depending on your configuration)

 # TODO
 Script some tests (exchange some ether between account[0] and a[1], interact with more advanced smart contracts, ...)